TheWebWiz/Web-Wizard-Portfolio/README.md

     <br />
     <h2>Updates</h2>
     <ul>
+      <h3>Update 11</h3>
+      <li>The site is now mobile friendly!
+Using Sass I refactored and recreated my styles to give a more functional and reactive experience for users.
+I also changed a few colors for accessibility concerns.</li>
       <h3>Update 10</h3>
       <li>Site is live and working well!
 As you may see a few things have changed.
 First of all, I will not be doing these updates every commit.
 Each commit has its own message so I will leave these updates to larger scale updates.
 Also, the updates have been flipped to have the most recent updates on the top.
 Finally, I started a new task for my project.
 I am swapping to SASS in order to fix a few issues and make the site mobile friendly. </li>
       <h3>Update 9</h3>